fastrgv/AdaVenture/README.md

 ## AdaVenture Game Description
 AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the 2D Atari game named "Adventure", but with various artistic extrapolations.
 Now runs on Windows, OSX, and GNU/Linux.
+And the new linux binary now runs on many linux distros!

 Set in ancient Persia, it begins outside the castle of the young King Xerxes, who inherited a magical golden chalice from his father, Darius the Great.
 Coveted by Greek foes King Leonidas of Sparta and King Minos of Crete, the chalice has been stolen.